-In Fall 2020, Natalie joins the faculty of Massachusetts Institute of Technology’s Music and Theater Arts as Assistant Professor.
+In 2020, Natalie was appointed Assistant Professor at Massachusetts Institute of Technology’s Music and Theater Arts, where she teaches Chamber Music and Advanced Music Performance.
 In the past, she served as teaching assistant to leading violin pedagogue Paul Kantor at both the Aspen Music Festival and School and the Cleveland Institute of Music, and taught undergraduate courses in music theory at Rice University.
 Natalie completed her Doctor of Musical Arts at Rice University’s Shepherd School of Music, under the mentorship of Paul Kantor and Karim Al-Zand, where she was the recipient of the Lodieska Stockbridge Vaughn Fellowship, the Sviatoslav Richter Fund for Music Outreach, and the Mary Hobson Teaching Fellowship.
 She received her Bachelor and Master of Music degrees at the Cleveland Institute of Music.
 Besides music, she enjoys graphic design, yoga, and sewing.
-She is married to architect Tucker Douglas.
+She resides in Boston with her husband, architect Tucker Douglas.